wennycooper/ANDBOT-ULTRASONIC-SENSORS-LAYOUT/README.md

  * Measuring Angle: 30 degree
  * Trigger Input Pulse width: 10uS
  * Dimension: 45mm x 20mm x 15mm
 * In the manual, the effective angle value & ranging distance is not very clear.
-We searched forum discussions and we will take parameters of the sensor as following:
+We searched forum discussions and we will take parameters of the sensor as below:
- * Measurement angle: **22 degree**
+ * Horizon FOV: **22°**
+ * Vertical FOV: **4°**
  * Ranging Distance: **150cm**

 Based on those parameters, the layout and coverage is shown as below.

 ![](https://github.com/wennycooper/ANDBOT-ULTRASONIC-SENSORS-LAYOUT/blob/master/image.png)

-#
+# OBSTACLE RANGES